What is the Historical Cost Principle?

 U.S. GAAP requires companies to abide by the historical cost guideline for financial reporting to be consistent without the constant need for appraisals, which would lead to re-valuations and:

-Historical Cost vs Market Value
+Historical Cost vs. Market Value (FMV)

 The market value, in contrast to the historical cost, refers to how much an asset can be sold in the market as of the present date.